Alba Orthodontics Answers Your Common Orthodontic Questions

 Most orthodontic patients at our Mechanicsburg office begin active braces treatment between ages 9 and 14.

-If you want to improve your smile's look and feel, any age can be a great age to see Drs.
-Alba.
+If you want to improve your smile's look and feel, any age can be a great age to see Dr. Jeff Alba and Dr. Fred Alba.
 In fact, almost a quarter of our patients are adults.

 Thanks to today’s smaller, less visible and more comfortable orthodontic appliances (including metal braces, ceramic braces, and Invisalign), adults find treatment appealing.

-The amount of time spent in braces will vary depending on your needs because every smile responds differently to treatment.
+The amount of time spent in braces at Alba Orthodontics will vary depending on your needs because every smile responds differently to treatment.

 Treatment times can take anywhere between six and 30 months.
 Drs.
 Alba will let you know your specific treatment time (estimated) at your initial consultation at our Mechanicsburg office.